-Shortly after passage of Chapter 56, the Committee prepared a series of questions and answers regarding the new statutory requirements as well as a model resolution and model procedures.
+Shortly after passage of Chapter 56, the Committee prepared a series of questions and answers regarding the new statutory requirements as well as a model resolution and model procedures for public bodies.
 Those are available on the Committee website here.

 Chapter 56 requires that no later than January 1, 2024, the Committee issue a report to the Governor and Legislature concerning the application and implementation of the law and any further recommendations governing the use of videoconferencing by public bodies to conduct meetings pursuant to POL § 103-a.

-As the ability to hold fully remote meetings pursuant to Chapter 1 of the Laws of 2022 only recently expired (September 12, 2022), many public bodies have yet to have significant practical experience with the new statutory obligations.
-We encourage members of public bodies as well as members of the public generally to bring any concerns regarding the implementation of Chapter 56 to the Committee's attention.
+As the ability to hold fully remote meetings pursuant to Chapter 1 of the Laws of 2022 only recently expired (on September 12, 2022), many public bodies have yet to have significant practical experience with the new statutory obligations.
+We encourage members of public bodies as well as members of the public generally to bring any concerns regarding the implementation of Chapter 56 to our attention so that any feedback may be incorporated into the Committee report on this issue.